Dimensions of Temperament

 However, most people can and do move along these axes, according to circumstances and especially if those circumstances require a vMEME shift.
 Though it will take considerable regular reinforcement, people can be conditioned by either positive reinforcement or positive punishment to behave substantially different to natural type.
 However, as William Moulton Marston (1928) pointed out when considering how and why behavioural traits shift, there is always a natural tendency to revert to type when under severe pressure.
 There again, the new science of Epigenetics is currently challenging many of the ‘givens’ of Genetics.
 Elements of the ‘Human Condition’ may not be as fixed as Eysenck thought, with genes being switched on and off by environmental influences which may explain why some people do appear to change key aspects of their temperament as they go through life.

-The concept of Phlegmatic, Choleric, Melancholic and Sanguine temperamental types has its roots in the ancient Greek medical philosophy of the 4 Humours, popularised in the writings of the 2nd Century Roman physician Claudius Galen.
-Such is the accuracy of this typing system that it has stood the test of time and has been given a scientific basis – initially by Wilhelm Wundt (1879), one of the founding fathers of modern Psychology, and then more especially by Ivan Petrovich Pavlov (1927) in his famous work on conditioning dogs.
-The Pavlovian version has been refined by Eysenck and it is Eysenck’s version* represented in the graphic above.
+The concept of Phlegmatic, Choleric, Melancholic and Sanguine temperamental types has its roots in the ancient Greek medical philosophy of the 4 Humours, first thought to be described by Hippocrates and then popularised in the writings of the 2nd Century Roman physician Claudius Galen.
+Such is the accuracy of this typing system that it has stood the test of time and attempts have been made to give it a scientific basis – initially by Wilhelm Wundt (1879), one of the founding fathers of modern Psychology, and then more especially by Ivan Petrovich Pavlov (1927) in his famous work on conditioning dogs, from which Classical Conditioning was developed.
+The generally little-known and incomplete Pavlovian version was refined, advanced and completed by Eysenck; and it is Eysenck’s version* represented in the graphic above.

 Neuroticism & Extraversion